Hrushi021/AgriConnect---Smart-Agriculture-CRM/README.md

 Phase 1 : Completed and Documention Added

+Phase 2 : Completed and Document Added

-Phase2 : Completed and Document Added
+Phase 3 : Completed and Document Added